sjp38/linux/Documentation/mm/process_addrs.rst

-This is why :c:func:`!__pte_offset_map_lock` locklessly retrieves the PMD entry for the PTE, carefully checking it is as expected, before acquiring the PTE-specific lock, and then *again* checking that the PMD lock is as expected.
+This is why :c:func:`!__pte_offset_map_lock` locklessly retrieves the PMD entry for the PTE, carefully checking it is as expected, before acquiring the PTE-specific lock, and then *again* checking that the PMD entry is as expected.

 If a THP collapse (or similar) were to occur then the lock on both pages would be acquired, so we can ensure this is prevented while the PTE lock is held.